LLM in the Shell: Generative Honeypots: Related work

+In the field of cyber-defense, honeypots are used as deception tools to attract potential attackers and to keep them occupied and away from other devices while gathering information about their techniques and methods~\cite{yuill2000intrusion}.
+Moreover, they are effective tools for detecting insider threats~\cite{1254322}.
+Based on their level of interaction, honeypots are usually classified as low-interaction, high-interaction~\cite{provos2004virtual}, or medium-interaction~\cite{wicherski2006medium}.
+Cowrie is a well-known medium-interaction honeypot used by many organizations~\cite{Cowrie}.
+It is designed to log attacks and shell interactions the attacker performs by emulating a Linux system.
+However, Cowrie is quite static since it follows a configuration file.

-The application of artificial intelligence and NLP techniques in the context of honeypot generation is an emerging research topic.
+The application of artificial intelligence and Natural Language Processing (NLP) techniques in the context of honeypot generation is an emerging research topic.
 In particular, the dynamic capabilities of AI techniques seem to be adequate for dealing with the intrinsic variation of attacker behaviors.
 For instance, the authors of~\cite{6866707} employ a Reinforcement Learning (RL) approach to design a self-learning honeypot.
-By interacting with attackers, the RL-based honeypot is capable of adapting its strategy, providing a more dynamic defense mechanism that learns from each encounter.
-This paves the way for more adaptive systems that can better understand and counter evolving cyber threats.
-Furthering the concept of adaptability, the study in~\cite{inproceedings} proposes the creation of Self Adapting honeypots, based on a game-theoretical approach between the attacker and the honeypot.
+The RL-based honeypot can adapt its strategy by interacting with attackers, providing a more dynamic defense mechanism that learns from each encounter.
+This paves the way for more adaptive systems to better understand and counter evolving cyber threats.
+Furthering the concept of adaptability, the study in~\cite{inproceedings} proposes the creation of self-adapting honeypots based on a game-theoretical approach between the attacker and the honeypot.
 This offers a more complex and interactive defensive landscape, making it difficult for attackers to identify and bypass the honeypot.

 More recently, researchers applied NLP techniques to extract information from honeypot logs.
 The work of~\cite{9799396} employs various NLP techniques to cluster different types of cyber attacks, providing valuable insights into attacker behaviors and tactics.
 Such information can then be used to fine-tune honeypot configurations and improve the overall cybersecurity posture.
-A similar approach is presented in~\cite{gpt-2c}, where a fine-tuned LLM (GPT-2C) model is used in parsing dynamic logs generated by Cowrie SSH honeypots.
-This fine-tuned model aids in real-time analysis and threat identification, showcasing how machine learning algorithms can contribute to enhancing the effectiveness of honeypots.
+A similar approach is presented in~\cite{gpt-2c}, where a fine-tuned LLM (GPT-2C) model parses dynamic logs generated by Cowrie.
+This fine-tuned model aids in real-time analysis and threat identification, showcasing how machine-learning algorithms can enhance the effectiveness of honeypots.